To build your own Itinerary, click to add an item to your Itinerary basket.

 Another place you can visit with your dog is the Sammy Miller Motorcycle Museum, near New Milton.
 Dogs are welcome in the museum’s grounds so long as they are kept on a short lead at all times as there are guinea fowl and chickens running freely.
 Nearby, you will also find the New Forest Reptile Centre where dogs on leads are welcome to visit with their owners!

-On the coastline, near Milford-on-sea, Hurst Castle is also a wonderful place for your dog to join you on a day out.
+On the coastline, near Milford on Sea, Hurst Castle is also a wonderful place for your dog to join you on a day out.
 Explore the English Heritage site and take in the views across the Solent to the Isle of Wight as well as the amazing history of the castle.
 Then take your dog for a walk along Hurst Spit, the shingle bank that links Hurst Castle to Milford-on-sea and take a paddle in the sea.
 If you don’t fancy this walk then there’s also the option of taking the Hurst Castle ferry back to Keyhaven where friendly dogs on short leads are welcome aboard.

 Well-behaved dogs are welcome into the woodlands of Insight Activities, near Fordingbridge to join those that are booked on to any of the outdoor activities.
 You may even get to meet Charlie, the centre’s resident cocker spaniel!

 If you fancy cycling whilst on holiday here in the New Forest, again, your dog doesn’t have to be left behind.
-Forest Leisure Cycling in Burley, Cyclexperience in Brockenhurst and Sandy Balls Holiday Village all offer dog trailers that can be attached to bikes (advanced booking is strongly recommended particularly during school holidays and weekends).
+New Forest Cycling in Burley, Cyclexperience in Brockenhurst and Sandy Balls Holiday Village all offer dog trailers that can be attached to bikes (advanced booking is strongly recommended particularly during school holidays and weekends).

 Come and explore our pretty towns and villages and take your dog on a walk around whilst you pop into the shops.
 Many of our shopkeepers will allow well-behaved dogs in.